kangsouth/GitPractice/README.md

 # GitPractice
 All die
-Master jump to a new version.Already
+Master jump to a new version.